Lost Opportunity: the Harvard University Hoffman Chemical Sensitivity Research Program

 These are quite underwhelming results for such a well-funded program at a major Ivy League university.

 Why did the Hoffman Program falter?

 We can only guess why the Hoffman Program was such a failure.
 Were they not able to attract any researchers that could do important research?
 That the Hoffman Program limited itself to only fund Harvard staff may be a big reason, as that is a limited pool of research talent.

 The controversies around MCS could deter some researchers, who might be afraid that it could taint their all-important reputations if they seriously studied something that is (falsely) considered illegitimate by too many.

 There can be many other possible reasons, such as personalities, inertia, bureaucracy, and how the Hoffman Program was promoted.

 We sent an email with these questions to the leader of the program, but received no reply.

 Poorly managed research programs do happen.
 An important example was the National Institutes of Health’s AIDS research programs in the early 1990’s.
 Despite generous funding, virtually nothing happened for two years, while thousands of people were dying.
 The apparent problems were inertia, personalities, and conflicts of interest.
+The scientists also refused to involve the patient community.
 It took a major effort by AIDS activists, and an act of Congress to throw out the bad leadership.
 That helped tremendously (France, 2016).